practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 $
 ```

-This was the code for regular expressions:
+This was the code with regular expressions:

 ```
         ...